cad-polito-it/dnn-benchmarks/README.md

 ### Pytorch
 Inside the ```pytorch_benchmarks/image_classification``` folder, you can run a test on all models.

-A clean Pytorch inference can be executed with the following programm:
+A clean Pytorch inference can be executed with the following program:
 ```
 python main.py -n network-name -b batch-size -d dataset-name
 ```

-It is possible to execute inferences with available GPUs specifing the argument ```--use-cuda```.
+It is possible to execute inferences with available GPUs specifying the argument ```--use-cuda```.

 By default, results are saved in ```.pt``` files in the ```output/dataset-name/network-name/batch-size/``` folder.